Home

 Overview

-The Southern Cross Cable Network (SCCN) is a transpacific submarine cable system spanning 30,500 kilometres.
-It connects Australia, Fiji, New Zealand, and the United States, serving the broad corridor between the South Pacific and the western coast of North America.
-The system is owned and operated by Southern Cross Cable Network.
+The Southern Cross Cable Network (SCCN) is a major transpacific submarine cable system spanning a total length of 30,500 kilometers.
+Operational since 2000, it connects Australia, Fiji, New Zealand, and the United States, forming a critical communications link between the South Pacific and the western coast of North America.
+The system is owned and managed by Southern Cross Cable Network, a company dedicated to providing high-capacity connectivity across the Pacific region.
+SCCN plays a significant role in supporting internet traffic, data exchange, and telecommunications for the nations it connects, enhancing digital infrastructure and fostering international communication.

 Route and Landings